vivek369-ui/Selenium/README.md

 	--X-path work on dom
 	-- 2 type of x-path ::  --absolute X-path(full X-path) :: /html/body/div[1]/nav/div[1]/div[5]/ul[1]/li[3]/button
 	                          never specifiy any attribute
-			         its start from beging (traverse through each node till it find element) absolute start from /
+			          its not recomnded for under devlopment project used olny when UI fix its start from beging (traverse through each node till it find element) absolute start from /

-						    	(both same for performance)
+						    	(both same for performance)                    ^
+							                                               |
 	                       -- relative X-path(partial X-path) :: //*[@id="component-id"]/div[1]/div[5]/ul[1]/li[3]/button /--> directly jump to the element
-					here we user single or multiple attribute using relative directly jump to the elements attribute relative start from //
+				  here we user single or multiple attribute using relative directly jump to the elements attribute

+			        	relative start from //
 					                creating relative x- path two types ::  1 autmomatically 2 manually(own X-path)